Contributed by Jal Othman, Hoh Kiat Ching and Amanda Tey

 Proper understanding of the mechanism of the PLS, its protection under the law, similarities with ownership under state leasehold title and its advantages and disadvantages will enable end-purchasers to decide whether their preference is the PLS or traditional property ownership.
 If there is no demand for it, the PLS will die a natural death.

-From left are senior partner Jal Othman, paralegal Amanda Tey and partner Hoh Kiat Ching of Shook Lin & Bok, one of the largest law firms in Malaysia.
+From left are senior partner Jal Othman, associate Amanda Tey and partner Hoh Kiat Ching of Shook Lin & Bok, one of the largest law firms in Malaysia.